 Sociology and Anthropology Department.
 Records of the Sociology and Anthropology Department, 1947-Ongoing.
 GACA Collection 224.
-1 Records Center Carton and ½ Hollinger box.
+1 Records Center Carton, ½ Hollinger box, and digital media.

 The Sociology and Anthropology Department collection consists of records that document the department’s activities from 1947 through the present.
 Collection includes course materials, budgets, minutes, correspondence, and various other records pertaining to this department.
 The earliest materials in the collection date to approximately 1947, but the majority of the materials date between 1960 and 1984.
 New materials are added when made available to the archives.

 The Sociology and Anthropology department was first established in 1908 as Sociology and Economics, and underwent several name changes over the years, including The Social Sciences, Social Science and Commerce, and Social Work.